Saudi Arabia national football team: Early history (1951–1955)

-The idea of a Saudi national team first came about in 1951, when a Saudi XI team consisting of players from Al-Wehda and Al-Ahli took part in a friendly game against the Egyptian Ministry of Health on 27 June at the Al-Saban Stadium in Jeddah.
-The following day, the Egyptians took on a Saudi team made up of players from Al-Ittihad and Al-Hilal in Al-Bahri in the same city.
-On 2 August, His Royal Highness Prince Abdullah Al-Faisal organized a third friendly with the Egyptian team against Saudi Arabia with players from Al-Wehda, and Al-Ahli.
-By then, the idea of a national select team to represent the Kingdom of Saudi Arabia was already in full flow, and in 1953 the first-ever Saudi team traveled to play friendly matches abroad.
+The idea of a Saudi national team first emerged in 1951, when a Saudi XI team, consisting of players from Al-Wehda and Al-Ahli took part in a friendly game against the Egyptian Ministry of Health on 27 June at the Al-Saban Stadium in Jeddah.
+The following day, the Egyptians faced a Saudi team made up of players from Al-Ittihad and Al-Hilal in Al-Bahri, in the same city.
+On 2 August, His Royal Highness Prince Abdullah Al-Faisal organized a third friendly with the Egyptian team against Saudi Arabia featuring players from Al-Wehda, and Al-Ahli.
+By then, the idea of a national select team to represent the Kingdom of Saudi Arabia was already in full swing, and in 1953, the first-ever Saudi team traveled to play friendly matches abroad.
 The same year, a Saudi team traveled to Damascus to play friendly matches as part of then-Crown Prince Saud bin Abdulaziz's visit to the country in April.

-In 1957, the Saudi national team took part in their first international tournament at the 2nd Pan-Arab Games in Beirut, where King Saud was invited to attend the opening ceremony and the inauguration of the Camille Chamoun Sports City Stadium with Lebanese President Camille Chamoun on 18 October.
-Abdulmajeed Kayal scored for the Saudis while Levon Altonian netted for the home side.
+In 1957, the Saudi national team took part in its first international tournament at the 2nd Pan-Arab Games in Beirut, where King Saud was invited to attend the opening ceremony and the inauguration of the Camille Chamoun Sports City Stadium with Lebanese President Camille Chamoun on 18 October.
+Abdulmajeed Kayal scored for the Saudis, while Levon Altonian netted for the home side.

 Debuting successes and subsequent declines (1956–2016)

 Though their football federation was established in 1956, the Saudi Arabia national team did not participate in a tournament until they qualified for the AFC Asian Cup in 1984, becoming Asian champions for the first time.
-Since then, they reached the next four consecutive Asian Cup finals, winning two of them (1988 and 1996).
-They have qualified for every AFC Asian Cup since, reaching the final in the 2007 edition.
+Since then, it reached the next four consecutive Asian Cup finals, winning two of them (1988 and 1996).
+The team has qualified for every AFC Asian Cup since, reaching the final in the 2007 edition.